Aircraft in fiction: B-17 Flying Fortress

-B-17s appear in the 1951 novel The Sun is Silent by Saul Levitt which traces the journey of a B-17 crew from their training through to daylight bombing missions over Germany.
+Boeing B-17 Flying Fortresses appear in the 1951 novel The Sun is Silent by Saul Levitt which traces the journey of a B-17 crew from their training through to daylight bombing missions over Germany.
 The author himself had served as a radioman/gunner in a B-17 during the war.

 The B-17 Flying Fortress was the subject of the 1990 Warner Bros. film Memphis Belle.
 During filming, one of the five vintage B-17s was destroyed in an accidental crash and a second was damaged when an engine cowling detached in flight, tearing a chunk out of the aircraft's tail.
 There were no injuries in either incident.

 For George Lucas' 2012 film Red Tails about the 332d Fighter Group, the Tuskegee Airmen, the B-17G "Pink Lady" operated by the Association Forteresse Toujours Volante, appeared as a 351st Bomb Group aircraft named "Yankee", coded ED-N. Filmed in the Czech Republic in 2010, the film company funding allowed the warbird to fly for an additional year before being retired to museum status.
 Other Flying Fortresses were rendered through CGI.